-Why Austin, Texas Becoming the New American Tech Hub
+Why Austin Is Becoming the New American Tech Hub

 Texas Receives Some High Marks

 Texas ranked number 1 for best places to start a business by WalletHub, and the same outlet had Austin as the eighth best place to start a business for cities.
-This mainly because of its business environment, according to WalletHub analyst analyst Jill Gonzalez.
+This mainly because of its business environment, according to WalletHub analyst Jill Gonzalez.
 More specifically, it has the fifth largest share of engaged workers (35%) and over 11% growth in the number of small businesses.

 Texas is also a very digitized state and ranks high in terms of employment specialization.
 Other factors that contributed to the ranking include the over 9% growth in the working age population — second highest nationwide — and the large amount of spending on incentive programs, Gonzalez noted.